BackupTheBerlios/hjb-svn/trunk/docs/rst/supported-commands/create-consumer.rst

 * the destination-url may refer to either a JMS Topic or a JMS Queue.

-* optionally creates the subscriber using the values of *no-local* and *message-selector*.
+* optionally creates the subscriber using the values of *no-local* and *message-selector* to modify the behaviour of the consumer.

-* returns the URI of the created connection.
+* returns the URI of the created consumer.

 See [JMSSpec]_ for further information on creating JMS Consumers.

-.. _master command list: ./master-command-list.html
+.. _back to commands: ./index.html
 ..
 [JMSSpec] `Java Message Service specification 1.1
    <http://java.sun.com/products/jms/docs.html>`_